hive-engine/steemsmartcontracts-wiki/Smart-Contracts-API.md

 ## 6. Steem reference block number
 The Steem block number from which the transaction was initiated is available via the following variable:
-- refSteemBlockNumber: Steem block number
+- api.refSteemBlockNumber: Steem block number

 ## 7. Steem transaction id
 The transaction id from which the transaction was initiated is available via the following variable:
-- transactionId: transaction id
+- api.transactionId: transaction id

+## 8. deterministic random number generation
+A deterministic random number generator is available via the following function:
+- api.random(): returns a random number between 0 and 1 based on the Steem transaction hash, the Steem block hash and the previous Steem block hash

 ## Additional libraries available via the smart contracts API
  ### BigNumber.js:
- - keyword: BigNumber
+ - keyword: api.BigNumber
  - link to the library's code source: http://mikemcl.github.io/bignumber.js/
  - purpose: make the management of numbers easier as javascript has issues with dealing with decimals

 ### validator.js:
--  keyword: validator
+-  keyword: api.validator
  - link to the library's code source: https://github.com/chriso/validator.js
  - purpose: allows you to perform validations within a smart contract as the Regular Expression are disabled